Rail transport in New South Wales: Private railways

 The Byron Bay Train is a passenger service in Byron Bay using a 620 class railcar converted for solar operation.
 It runs along a stretch of the Murwillumbah line.

 A number of other private railways have been built in New South Wales to serve coal mines, steel works, notably the Port Kembla steel works, formerly operated by BHP (now BlueScope) and quarries, especially in the first half of the 20th century.

 Though the networks are publicly owned, operation of services on light rail networks and Sydney Metro is contracted to private companies.

-Foreign railways

-Because parts of New South Wales are closer to adjacent states than the state owned railway, foreign lines of different gauges have extended short distances into New South Wales.
+Lines originating in adjacent states